inorbit-ai/inorbit-robot-connectors/mir_connector/README.md

 ### Build and publish the package

-New releases are built and published to PyPi automatically by GitHub Actions when a new version bump commit is pushed.
+New releases are built and published to PyPi and the Docker repository automatically by GitHub Actions when a new version bump commit is pushed.

 > _Note:_ The message of the last commit must contain "Bump version" for the publish job to run. e.g. "Bump version: 1.0.0 -> 1.0.1"